 The land subject to the re-zoning is located within the Primary Urban Service District.
 Therefore, pursuant to CGMP Objective 4.7A., the full range of public facilities and services at the adopted Level of Service are to be provided or programmed to be provided.
 The maximum residential density allowed within the proposed Core and Corridor subdistricts is the same as that permitted pursuant to the current Old Palm City Mixed-Use Future Land Use Overlay and the land area included within these subdistricts is mostly the same land as is located within the Mixed-Use Future Land Use Overlay.
-Therefore, the amendment of the Zoning Atlas will not create demand on public facilities that is not anticipated by the current zoning.
+The Multifamily zoning subdistrict is assigned primarily to areas where multifamily dwellings already exist.
+Therefore, the amendment of the Zoning Atlas will not create demand on public facilities that is not anticipated by the current zoning and land uses.
 When a proposed site plan is reviewed, Comprehensive Plan policies and the LDR ensure that present or planned public facilities and services are capable of meeting and maintaining the adopted LOS.
 Additionally, the County Impact Fee program is designed to mitigate such impacts and ensure development pays for itself.